(This is the 04.19.2013 challenge. Whatever… better late than never.)

 At 1,013 meters (3,324 ft) in length with a total area of 8 hectares (19.77 acres), the swimming pool at the San Alfonso del Mar resort in Algarrobo, Chile is the largest in the world.
 It was listed officially as the largest swimming pool by area in the Guinness Book of World Records in December of 2006.

 The pool holds a staggering 250 million liters (66 million gallons) of water and is the equivalent to about 6,000 8-meter long pools.
+Located about 90 kilometers (56 miles) from Santiago, San Alfonso del Mar is a major tourist attraction and popular destination for both Chileans and tourists from around the world.

 Today is an old friend’s birthday.
 We’ve not spoken in a very long time.
 Our friendship never really ended; life happens – work, marriage, kids, military, etc. and our lives took different directions.
 Like everyone else